Strategic Analysis

 When Fig Uses It

-When questions involve sequential processes like sales pipelines or user journeys.
+When questions involve sequential steps like sales pipelines, marketing funnels, or customer journeys.

 Example: Map the lead-to-close funnel so that you can identify the stage with the biggest drop-off and fix it first.